 Passport to Adventure Program

 The Little White School Museum is a participating location in the KDRMA (Kane-DuPage Regional Museum Association) Passport to Adventure Program.
 Stop in to the museum and pick up a passport today!
 Begin or continue your adventure through local museums, nature centers, galleries and more.
 Great fun for any age all year long!
 Passports available daily during regular museum hours.
 For more information visit the KDRMA Passport to Adventure website.
-The 2019-2020 program begins May 1.
+The 2019-2020 program continues through April 30, 2020.

 Oswego Heirloom Project